The Wartburg Castle (Schloss Wartburg) is located near Eisenach, Germany.

 Schloss Wartburg was renovated between 1838 and 1890 by Grand Duke Charles Alexander of Saxe-Weimar (1853–1901); Moritz von Schwind decorated the residence with frescoes of the legendary song contest, depicting episodes from the history of the Thuringian landgraves and scenes from the life of St Elisabeth.
 Between 1902 and 1906 the Elisabeth Chamber was decorated with mosaics.
 The castle was extensively restored from 1952 to 1966 and became a national monument.

 The earliest building in the enclosure was a dwelling between the north and south towers.
-Soon afterwards a keep was added, to form a three-towered castle.
-Remains of the earliest buildings are preserved in cellars below the Governor’s House, the New Chamber and the Gadem; the bear cage beneath the Knights’ Bath can still be identified.
-The nucleus of the castle is the Landgrave’s House, to which the Landgrave Hermann I (1190–1217) added a third storey.
+Soon afterward a keep was added, to form a three-towered castle.
+Remains of the earliest buildings are preserved in cellars below the Governor’s House, the New Chamber, and the Gadem; the bear cage beneath the Knights’ Bath can still be identified.
+The nucleus of the castle is the Landgrave’s House, to which the Landgrave Hermann I (1190–1217) added a third story.

-The ground-floor has three pairs of double arches; the first floor has three groups of five smaller arches on paired colonnettes, while the third storey has four quadruple arcades with two twin round-arched arcades to the south.
-Between the two upper storeys a round-arched frieze marks the cornice of Ludwig’s building; the later cornice above is copied from it.
+The ground floor has three pairs of double arches; the first floor has three groups of five smaller arches on paired colonnettes, while the third story has four quadruple arcades with two twin round-arched arcades to the south.
+Between the two upper stories a round-arched frieze marks the cornice of Ludwig’s building; the latter cornice above is copied from it.

 Wartburg Castle – Visitor Info

-The Wartburg Castle is open for visit daily.
-The castle gate closes at 20,00 during summer time (April to October) and during the winter times (November to March) at 17,00.
+The Wartburg Castle is open for visitors daily.
+The castle gate closes at 20,00 during summer time (April to October) and during the winter time (November to March) at 17,00.

 Contact details: